bdunderscore/modular-avatar/docs~/docs/experimental-features/resonite-support.md

 Modular Avatar will detect dynamic bones created using either [Portable Dynamic Bones](./portable-avatar-components#portable-dynamic-bones) or VRChat's PhysBones, and attempt to convert them to Resonite's dynamic bones, including any colliders.

 Since Resonite has its own dynamic bone system, most configuration options are not converted.
-However, exclusions (including Physbone Blockers), colliders, and collision radius are converted.
+However, exclusions (including Physbone Blockers), colliders, collision radius, and grabbability are converted.

 Modular Avatar will group Dynamic Bones into a number of named "templates" based on their bone names.
 You can override the template name by either adding a portable dynamic bone component with a group name specified.
 Alternately, in resonite, you can create a new template by cloning an object under the `Avatar Settings` -> `Dynamic Bone Settings` Slot, setting its name to the new template name,  and then changing the name found on the `Template Name` slot underneath the slot that defined the dynamic bone.